MarioMigliacio/ChaosTheory/README.md

 When two death rings intersect, there is a change to spawn a new, different life form

 When three death rings intersect there is a change to spawn a higher life forms

+What is still to be decided:
+What is the objective of the game?
+The objective could just be to create the highest level/tier life form possible, and we could 'resource' limit the player such that they could only place so many new life forms, to create and sustain higher tier ones.
+Like the idle phone game, 2048.

+We could make it a music based idle game, where you feed the game a song, it analyzes it, and then the games mechanics (speed? chance of new life forms being created?
+Level of life forms created?) are somehow affected by the song.

+Or we could try to make it some kind of multiplyer versus game.

+Or other ideas.
+Please propose any thoughts you have.